Irano-Turkic Cultural Contacts in the 11th–17th Centuries

 ISBN: 963 86359–08

-The majority of the papers deal with the interior and exterior circumstances of the emerging Ottoman Empire in the 16th century: the impact of the Ottoman-Persian wars on Ottoman policy in Central Europe; the problems of the borderland areas like Kurdistan; the significance of the capture of the family members of rival dynasties, and similar aspects.
+The majority of the papers deal with the internal and external circumstances of the emerging Ottoman Empire in the 16th century: the impact of the Ottoman-Persian Wars on Ottoman policy in Central Europe; the problems of the borderland areas like Kurdistan; the significance of capturing family members of rival dynasties, etc.

-Another group of studies discusses the development that had taken place in the preceding centuries, investigating aspects of thought and literary genres.
-Two studies focus on the importance and growing influence of spiritual authorities and informal religious groups, a crucial factor in the struggle for political supremacy.
+Another group of studies discusses development that took place during the preceding centuries with regard to aspects of and literary genres.
+Two studies focus on the importance and growing influence of spiritual authorities and informal religious groups, both crucial factors in the struggle for political supremacy.
 Whereas, four other studies deal with literacy and languages, the Library of Sultan Bayezid and courtly music.